tripal/tripal_doc/docs/install/traditional.rst

 The site is not quite ready to use yet!
 The Chado schema must be installed and the site must be prepared to use the installation.

-1. On your site, navigate to `<siteaddress.com>/admin/tripal/storage/chado/install`.
-    The page should warn you that Chado is not installed.
+1. On your site, navigate to **Tripal →  Data Storage → Chado → Install Chado** The page should warn you that Chado is not installed.
 Use this form to install it.
 If you wish, you can provide a custom name to your Chado schema:

     .. image:: traditional.4.chado_install.png